ChenDavidTimothy/TrajectoLab_radau/examples/quadcopter/README.md

 ### Notes

-This problem demonstrates minimum-time quadcopter trajectory optimization with obstacle avoidance using a complete 12-state Newton-Euler dynamics model.
-The X-configuration motor layout and gyroscopic effects are included for realistic flight dynamics.
+This problem demonstrates minimum-time quadcopter trajectory optimization with obstacle avoidance.
 Numerical scaling is applied for improved conditioning.

 ## Running This Example